-According to a 2012 survey1 by Nationwide Financial, women are more likely than men to underestimate the amount they’ll need for health care costs in retirement.
-This is especially troubling do to the unique challenges women face:
+According to a 2012 survey1 by Nationwide®, women are more likely than men to underestimate the amount they’ll need for health care costs in retirement.
+This is especially troubling due to the unique challenges women face, including:

-- Lower earnings − on average, women earn 77 cents for every dollar a man makes2
+- Lower earnings − On average, women earn 77 cents for every dollar compared to what a man earns2

 Many factors are involved planning for health care in retirement, like estimated Medicare coverage, other health insurance coverage and potential retirement income sources.